 There's no getting away from the fact that iTunes is a big, bloated mess of an app.
 We'd love to see Apple break iTunes up into a series of smaller apps (as it is in iOS).
-Top of our list would be a dedicated Music app, with deep integration with Apple Music.
-But we'd also love to see separate Podcasts app.
-And as we said above, Apple should bring the TV app to the Mac and house movies and TV shows there.
+Top of our list would be a dedicated Music app, with deeper integration with Apple Music.
+But we'd also love to see a separate Podcasts app on the Mac.

-Wouldn't it be great if macOS had a proper Clock app, with all the functionality of the Clock app in iOS?
-The widget is fine, but a dedicated app with Alarm, Stopwatch and Timer functionality for macOS would come in handy.
+Wouldn't it be great if macOS had a proper Clock app, with all the functionality of the Clock app in iOS including alarms, and a world clock so you know when it's 10am in San Francisco?
+A dedicated app with Alarm, Stopwatch and Timer functionality for macOS would come in handy.

 Automation and Siri Shortcuts